Dangerous Danny Davis: Hart Foundation; Dangerous Danny Davis (1987–1989)

 Davis initiated a feud with Steele when Steele was facing Randy Savage in a lumberjack match, which is a match where the ring is surrounded by other wrestlers.
 Davis, one of the "lumberjacks" at ringside to ensure that neither competitor could escape, attacked Steele with the timekeeper's bell and helped Savage with the match at Saturday Night's Main Event XI.
 This feud culminated in a match on the November 28, 1987 episode of Saturday Night's Main Event XIII, in which Steele defeated Davis by disqualification after Davis kicked referee Joey Marella.
 Davis' feud with Roberts began when Davis showed up unexpectedly on the Snake Pit, Roberts' interview segment, while Roberts was interviewing Mr. T. Davis ran away after Roberts brought out Damien, his pet python.
 On the September 19, 1987 episode of WWF Superstars of Wrestling, Davis attempted to steal Damien during one of Roberts' matches, but Roberts chased him away again.
 Davis also had a rivalry with Mr. T, who was booked to enforce the rules during matches and thwarted Davis' attempts to interfere.
 At the inaugural Survivor Series, Davis participated in the opening contest, joining The Honky Tonk Man, Hercules, Ron Bass and Harley Race, facing Randy Savage, Jake Roberts, Ricky Steamboat, Brutus Beefcake and Jim Duggan.
 Davis was the third man eliminated on his team, after Roberts executed a DDT on him.
 Roberts and Davis had a singles match the following month on Prime Time Wrestling.
 Roberts beat Davis quickly, placed Damien on Davis, and left the ring.

 As Davis' feuds were winding down, he entered into a new feud with Sam Houston.
 Houston defeated Davis in their first encounter, but Davis was upset because his foot was on the ropes and the referee should not have counted the pinfall.
 This disagreement led to a series of angry promotional interviews and fights, as well as a series of matches that lasted several months and saw the two trade victories.
 The following year, he competed in the battle royal main event at Royal Rumble 1988.
 He was in the ring for the fourth-longest time but was eliminated by eventual winner Jim Duggan when Davis was thrown over the top ring rope to the floor.
 He also competed in the 20-man battle royal at WrestleMania IV.
 He was thrown over the top rope by Paul Roma to be eliminated from the match.
+Davis' last PPV match was at the Survivor Series once again teaming with Honky Tonk Man, Ron Bass and this time with Bad News Brown and Greg Valentine against Beefcake, Ultimate Warrior, Jim Brunzell, Sam Houston and Blue Blazer.
+Davis was quickly eliminated by Beefcake in a sleeper hold less than two minutes into the match.